streamlit/docs/content/deploy/community-cloud/manage-your-app/delete-your-app.md

 - You have finished playing around with an example app.
 - You want to deploy from a private repository but already have a private app.
-- You want to change the Python version for your app or otherwise redeploy your app.
+- You want to [change the Python version](/deploy/streamlit-community-cloud/manage-your-app/upgrade-python) for your app.
+- You want to [rename your repository](/deploy/streamlit-community-cloud/manage-your-app/rename-your-app) or move your entrypoint file.

 If you delete your app and intend to immediately redploy it, your custom subdomain should be immediately available for reuse.
 Read more about data deletion in [Streamlit trust and security](/deploy/streamlit-community-cloud/get-started/trust-and-security#data-deletion).